A walking guide through Nagasaki's overlapping histories: Christian persecution, Chinese trade, Dutch science, and atomic peace.

 The Chinese Quarter

 Nagasaki Chinatown is one of Japan's three historic Chinatowns, a compact grid centered on Chinese-style gates.
 Champon noodles and sara udon originated here.
-At Kofukuji Temple, the oldest Chinese-style temple in Japan (founded 1624), the vermilion gates and incense-filled halls feel more Fujian than Kyushu.
+At Kofukuji Temple, the first Obaku Zen temple in Japan (founded around 1620), the vermilion gates and incense-filled halls feel more Fujian than Kyushu.
 Visit as part of the Teramachi temple street walk, which connects four historic temples in sequence.

-Sofukuji Temple, also Chinese-style Obaku Zen, has two National Treasure gates.
+Sofukuji Temple, also Chinese-style Obaku Zen, has two structures designated kokuhō (Japan's highest cultural rank): the inner gate and the main Buddha hall.
 Look for the giant cauldron used to cook rice for the entire city during a 1681 famine.

 The Christian Coast